ICTV-VBEG/ICTV-TaxonomyChallenge/index.md

 reproduce the results as well as a brief description of the methodology used for the classification.
-If you should prefer to leave your repository private until the end of the challenge, you can invite "0mician" and "ICTV-VBEG" to your repository when ready.
+If you should prefer to leave your repository private until the end of the challenge, you can invite "0mician" and "ICTV-VBEG" to your repository when ready (github, if other git repository system, please email us).

 The deadline for submitting the results is under consideration and will be announced here when we kickoff the challenge.